 with my God if I can find a wife will do the same with me I will embrace her. — Duncan Calhoun

-By 1849 we learn the unhappy news that Susan Jenkins may have married someone else.
+We learn the unhappy news that Susan Jenkins by 1849 may have married someone else.
 Indeed, as Duncan Calhoun writes to his cousin from the Isthmus of Panama on his journey to the California gold fields, he sites the end of his relationship with Su: “I bought me a pretty little place Nacatosh (Natchitoches) parrish near point republic 4 miles from Byow pear (Bayou Pierre) river where steamboats comes to hoping I would get my sweet Su that I wrote you about and she got married and my love was lost I knew not what to do …” Evidently, this is one of the events that sets him wandering again.

 The Mexican War and Politics